27th Engineer Battalion (United States): History

 They entered the Vietnam War in 1966 and arrived in Bien Hoa that October.
 They were later based in Xuan Loc with the 79th Engineer Group.
 They came under the jurisdiction of the 34th Engineer Group in April 1967 and were transferred in April 1968 to support the 45th Engineer Group in Gia Le and the 101st Airborne Division at Camp Eagle.
-They returend to the United States on January 31, 1972 and settled at Ft.
+They returned to the United States on January 31, 1972 and settled at Ft.
 Campbell.
 The unit received five Meritorious Unit Commendations for action in Vietnam and one for action in Southwest Asia, the Superior Unit Award for AHAUS TAURA '90, and the Civil Action Honor Medal (1st class) with 19 campaign streamers for their efforts.
 They later moved to Fort Bragg, where the unit became a non-divisional combat airborne engineer battalion.
 Parts of the unit took part in Operation Bright Star 82 and were deployed to Berbera.
 While in Somalia, the 27th carried out infrastructural improvement projects for the Somali people.
 That summer, they provided relief support following Hurricane Agnes, including potable water from purification platoons.

 In 1983, the 27th repaired runways after Cuban engineers damaged them with explosives during the Invasion of Grenada.
 During Operation Desert Shield, while attached to France's 6th Light Armoured Division, they became the lead engineer battalion for the XVIII Airborne Corps.
 They returned to Fort Bragg in 1991 and created a small memorial to its Desert Storm veterans.
 The unit was deployed again a year and a half later to Miami-Dade County, Florida for Hurricane Andrew relief efforts.
 They remained there as part of the Task Force All-American for a year.
 From September to November 1994, they worked with the 10th Mountain Division (Light) to establish Base Camp Dragon and Castle in Haiti following Operation Uphold Democracy.
 While there, they constructed a school which was subsequently damaged by Hurricane Bonnie.
 Security detail was also posted at their compound.